Frenectomy (Tongue Tie & Lip Tie Release) in Ottawa

 Affordable Investment in Your Child's Development

-Many dental insurance plans cover frenectomy at 50-80% when deemed medically necessary due to feeding difficulties, speech problems, or dental health concerns (like gum recession or diastema).
-Some provincial health plans provide coverage for infant frenectomy when feeding difficulties are documented.
+Many dental insurance plans cover frenectomy at 50–80% when deemed medically necessary due to feeding difficulties, speech problems, or dental health concerns.

 Real Experiences from Ottawa Families